incodehq/incode-platform/README.md

     }

 Unlike the other two classes, the factory is not subclassed.
 Instead, it should be instantiated as appropriate.
-Typically this will be in a repository service for the `*Link` entity.
+Typically this will be in a repository service for the `*Link` entity (step 4 in the pattern recipe).

 For example, with the communication channel example the `Factory` is instantiated in the `CommunicationChannelOwnerLinks` repository service: